 AgTech tool, innovating grassland management in Latin America

-A regional platform has been created between Uruguay, Argentina and Costa Rica to adapt AgTech technology to our conditions.
-It is expected to increase grass production on family cattle and dairy farms in the region by at least 30%.
+A regional platform was created between Uruguay, Argentina and Costa Rica to adopt AgTech technology to our conditions.
+Improving self-sufficiency and sustainability in livestock intensification through grassland management.

 Context of the story